epomatti/az-appserv-sql-passwordless/README.md

 ### SQL Database

+Create the database user associated with the external login:

 ```sql
 CREATE USER [app-contoso-8hkgb] FROM LOGIN [app-contoso-8hkgb]
 ```

+Check the database user:

 ```sql
 SELECT name, type_desc, type
 FROM sys.database_principals
 WHERE type_desc like 'external%'
 ```

+Add the necessary permissions to the user:

 ```sql
 ALTER ROLE db_datareader ADD MEMBER [app-contoso-8hkgb];